superlinked/VectorHub/docs/articles/user_acquisition_analytics.md

 user_df_parser = DataFrameParser(schema=user)
 ```

 We create an `InMemorySource` object to hold the user data in memory, and set up our executor (with our user data source and index) so that it takes account of context data.
+The executor vectorizes based on the index's grouping of Spaces.

 ```python
 source_user: InMemorySource = InMemorySource(user, parser=user_df_parser)